This post may contain affiliate links.

 Green beans are a classic side dish now made even easier thanks to the Crock Pot.
 Tender green beans, with a hint of sweetness from maple syrup, and a bit of smokiness from bacon, are so good that this recipe is sure to become a favorite for years to come.

-Green beans, no matter how they are served, are always a welcome sight at my table.
+No matter how they are served, green beans are always a welcome sight at my table.
 Whether it’s my Southern Green Beans, Green Bean Salad, or Skillet Green Beans, these dishes are always devoured whenever they are served.

 I grew up eating the “cooked for 40 hours” green beans that were served for Sunday lunch and on every holiday.
 I loved those beans but have been on the hunt for a way to load up the flavor in that humble veggie without making them overcooked.